 To get a more accurate measurement of everyone’s responses, it’s worth asking people to agree or disagree with multiple statements.
 You can then combine or average a person’s responses.

 Making your own Likert scale is easy.
 Miro’s whiteboard tool is the perfect canvas to create and share them.
 Get started by selecting the Likert Scale Template, then take the following steps to make one of your own:

-Decide what you’d like to measure on your Likert Scale.
+Decide what you’d like to measure.
 This is the foundation for your Miro Board.
 Ensure that what you’re measuring can be scaled on the strength of opinions, attitudes, feelings, or experiences.
 Customers should see two clear extremes (positive and negative) and a neutral midpoint.

 Create or edit your Likert scale indicator statements or questions.
 The scale works best when you’re trying to find customer insights that can’t be understood with just one answer.
 An example statement could be, “The number of items on the takeaway menu overwhelms me.”
 Every statement (or each question) is trying to dig into what your customer actually feels.

 Decide on Likert response scales.
 At a minimum, you can aim for a 5-point scale.
 At maximum, a 7-point scale.
 Any less or any more can compromise readability.
 Choose simple, clear language with different categories, such as “Agree - Disagree,” “Helpful - Not Helpful,” “Always - Never.”
 You can add or delete sticky notes (which can act as points and categories) accordingly.